IdentityModel/IdentityModel.OidcClient/src/OidcClient/README.md

 The [samples repository](https://github.com/IdentityModel/IdentityModel.OidcClient.Samples)
 shows how to use it in
 - .NET MAUI
-- Console Applications
+- WPF with the system browser
-- WPF
+- WPF with an embedded browser
-- WinForms
+- WinForms with an embedded browser
-- Xamarin iOS & Android
-- UWP
+- Cross Platform Console Applications (relies on kestrel for processing the callback)
+- Windows Console Applications (relies on an HttpListener - a wrapper around the windows HTTP.sys driver)
+- Windows Console Applications using custom uri schemes

 ## Documentation